If you pay rent to a private landlord, you have either a tenancy or a licence. Both tenancy and licence agreements can be written or verbal.

 - who you live with

 - the type of housing you live in

-It's possible that you have a different type of tenancy than your agreement says.
+You can usually tells you the type of tenancy you have buy looking at your tenancy agreement.
+It's sometimes possible that you have a different type of tenancy than your agreement says.

 Use Shelter's tenancy checker to check what type of tenancy you have.

 Written rental agreements

 Your written agreement sets out the rights and responsibilities of you and your landlord.

 Read the agreement carefully before you sign it.
 Ask the landlord to explain anything you're not sure of.